TrystanKaes/PythonWebCrawler/README.md

 # PythonWebCrawler
 This is just a simple web crawler application.
-It runs on Python 3.
+It collects all pages and status codes storing them in a csv.

 ##### TODO:
 - [ ] Clean up exit conditions.